What do you really want to learn?

 It’s a new approach to education, but a familiar way to learn.
 People have been learning through mentorships centuries before the first school bell rang, and continue learning this way in shops, homes, studios and businesses.
 Inspire lifts up these natural learning and teaching relationships, and formalize them so they offer a balance to the conventional classroom learning predominant in schools.

-To create and facilitate Inspire Santa Fe, Aaron and his Academy have joined in partnership with a newly revived educational non-profit, SEED: Source for Educational Empowerment and Community Development.
-Under the leadership of Todd Lopez, a Santa Fe native, SEED holds key pieces of Inspire Santa Fe, including the relationships with the schools and protégé families, identification and screening of mentors, and oversight of the mentorships.
+To create and facilitate Inspire Santa Fe, the newly revived educational non-profit, SEED: Source for Educational Empowerment and Community Development, has taken the reins.
+Under the leadership of Todd Lopez, a Santa Fe native, SEED holds all key pieces of Inspire Santa Fe, including the relationships with the schools and protégé families, identification and screening of mentors, and oversight of the mentorships.

 Funding for Inspire comes from the City of Santa Fe, private foundations, and the local business community.